By Hercilio P.S. Filho, Petrobras; Edgar Almanza and Alejandro Salguero, Halliburton

 Overall, proper planning is vital during testing operations in deepwater to allow the collection of accurate and representative information and to assure that the evaluation operation will be successful.

-Casings and liners.
+Liner and casing designs.
 The standard configuration uses heavy piping from 9 5/8 in. to 10 ¾ in. for the casing and 7 to 7 5/8 in. for liners.

 Testing pipe.
 Proper tubing must be selected based on the environment that will be tested.